When Is SDIO Updated?

 Is it safe to say that I should only update drivers that say “Updated Driver Available”?

 If only things were that simple.
 SDIO gives you options because sometimes you need options.
 There is no absolute rule to say that “Updated” drivers should always be installed.
-If that were absolutely true there would be no need to have 16.7GB of drivers on hand.
+If that were absolutely true there would be no need to have over 40GB of drivers on hand.
 But this isn’t the case, to cover a wide variety of situations you need to have options.

 Here’s a thing: if you’re trying to solve a problem with a malfunctioning device and SDIO has an “Updated” driver, you’d probably go ahead and install that because there’s a reasonable chance that might solve your problem.
 On the other hand if a newer driver got installed that broke a device, you’d be looking to install an older driver, probably one around the same vintage as the device.
 If you have a choice between signed and not signed you’d probably choose signed but if that didn’t work you might be willing to try alternatives.
 “More Optimal” is always a good choice and is generally at the top of the offerings as the one most preferred by SDIO itself.
 The algorithm for choosing a preferred driver is really quite good but it’s not infallible.
 The decision lies with you and you should never go blindly installing device drivers without a good reason and a rollback plan.